eole-nlp/eole/docs/docusaurus_tsx/docs/concepts/transforms.md

 Note: all the details about every flag and options for each transform can be found in the [train](#train) section.

+### Transform Types

+The concept of `TransformType` was introduced to facilitate transparent configuration management.
+The underlying issue at stake is that all transforms are not meant to be used in the same concept.
+For instance, the `filtertoolong` transform is meant as a "safeguard" to limit the size of training batches.
+Enabling this transform when predicting can introduce some unwanted behaviours and poor results.
+For now, the possible transform types are:
+- `Default` // `"any"`: usable in any context (default unless specified otherwise in the transform class definition);
+- `Train` // `"train"`: usable only in training context;
+- `Predict` // `"predict"`: usable only in prediction context.

+This concept might be extended later for various needs, such as different data types, etc.

 ### General purpose

 #### Filter examples by length